Corn Kings and One-Horse Thieves

 It could never last, and it didn’t.
 Chicago theater impresarios were as unable to resist the temptation to overbuild than Chicago office developers, and the sector usually had more seats that people to put in them.
 In that sense even the houses that survived the wrecking ball were doomed.
 By 1950, only seven theaters remained open.

 A few legitimate theaters were of architectural distinction.
-Two downtown Chicago theaters sprang from the desks of one of Chicago’s most outstanding architecture firms—the Auditorium and the Schiller (or Garrick, as the latter was later known), both by Adler and Sullivan.
-The Apollo Theater at the southeast corner of Randolph and Dearborn streets, which opened in 1921, was designed by the mainstream architecture firm of Holabird and Roche, which designed the theater in the Greek Revival style.
+Two of them sprang from the desks of one of Chicago’s most outstanding architecture firms—the Auditorium and the Schiller (or Garrick, as the latter was later known), both by the firm of Adler and Sullivan.
+The aforementioned Apollo Theater at the southeast corner of Randolph and Dearborn streets, which opened in 1921, was designed by the mainstream architecture firm of Holabird and Roche, which designed the theater in the Greek Revival style.

 The coming of the railroads might have made Chicago industry but it killed the city’s many stock theater companies.
 Beginning in the 1890s local stock companies were squeezed out of local houses by bookers of national touring companies, and for more than a half-century afterward, Chicago was merely the pot in which stale New York productions were warmed up.